-The 2017 explorations will be directed towards providing information to help answer the following research questions:
+The 2019 explorations will be directed towards providing information to help answer the following research questions:

-- What was the purpose/function of site 103: a settlement, a site for animal husbandry, an industrial complex, some combination of all of those, or something else entirely? - Settlements are often associated with middens, can a midden(s) be identified on site 103 or elsewhere in the surrounding area? - Was site 103 the focus of activities in the area or was it part of a much more extensive and widely spread complex? - Is there any evidence of earlier settlements, (e.g. pre Romano-British) on the site and if so, how did they evolve to what was found at the abandonment phase? - If exploratory work suggests settlement or other human activity in the surrounding area, would more extensive investigations be able to confirm those findings and also show how they relate to site 103?
+- What was the purpose/function of site 103: a settlement, a site for animal husbandry, an industrial complex, some combination of all of those, or something else entirely? - Settlements are often associated with middens, can a midden(s) be identified on site 103 or elsewhere in the surrounding area? - Was site 103 the focus of activities in the area or was it part of a much more extensive and widely spread complex? - Is there any evidence of earlier settlements, (e.g. pre Romano-British) on the site and if so, how did they evolve to what was found at the abandonment phase?

+• If exploratory work suggests settlement or other human activity in the surrounding area, would more extensive investigations be able to confirm those findings and also show how they relate to site 103?

-Although the primary purpose of the Project is to answer the above archaeological research questions, the Project is a community project and will involve SWAAG members and members of the public who will have varying levels of archaeological skills.
+Although the primary purpose of the Project is to answer the above archaeological research questions, the Project is a community project and will involve SWAAG members, members of the public and students from the University of Newcastle upon Tyne Archaeology Department ("Students") all of whom will have varying levels of archaeological skills.
 Accordingly, the Project will also strive to meet the following objective to provide all participants with: